Olaf Devik: Government service

 In 1938 Devik left academia and became deputy under-secretary of state in the Ministry of Church and Education.
 Following the German invasion and occupation of Norway in April 1940, Devik continued at the request of Norway's exiled government, but he was fired in 1941.
 He was offered a professorship, but declined and spent the next year as a freelance lecturer.
 In 1942 he was fired from that job too, and in 1943 he fled to the United Kingdom where he worked for the government-in-exile for the rest of the war.
 After the war he returned to the Ministry of Church and Education, retiring in 1956.
 The years saw the beginning of the huge growth in higher education in Norway.
 Among others, the Norwegian State Educational Loan Fund, the University of Bergen and SINTEF were created.

 While studying he chaired the Norwegian Christian Student Association for a semester.
 He was a board member of the Norwegian Broadcasting Corporation from 1934.
 After the war he was a board member of the Foundation for Student Life in Oslo, and he was a member of NTNF from 1946 to 1959 and NAVF from 1949 to 1957.
 He was a member of the Royal Norwegian Society of Sciences and Letters from 1928, the Norwegian Academy of Science and Letters from 1932 and the Norwegian Academy of Technological Sciences from 1956.
 He was an honorary member of the society Norsk Geofysisk Forening, and published a small 50th anniversary history of the society in 1967 together with Peter Martin Thrane.
 He was appointed to the First Class of the Royal Norwegian Order of St. Olav, as a Commander of the Order of the Dannebrog and as a Commander of the Order of the Polar Star.
-He was married to Dagny Othilie Hansen (1892–1988) since July 1915, and died in April 1987 in Oslo.
+He was married to Dagny Othilie Hansen in July 1915, and died in April 1987 in Oslo.